gravitational/teleport/rfd/0090-db-mfa-sessions.md

 This causes poor UX when the GUI client can establish a new connection at any time, and a user may be prompt once per minute for their MFA.

-We should remove this 1 minute restriction on database cert TTL to improve UX.
+We should remove the 1 minute restriction on database cert TTL to improve UX.

 ## Details
+When per-session-MFA is enabled, we should not restrict database cert TTL to 1 minute.

+Instead, database cert TTL should be restricted to `max_session_ttl`, and the cert should be kept in-memory by a local proxy tunnel.

 "Doesn't this just disable per-session-mfa for database access?"
 (My initial thinking)